jameshfisher/jameshfisher.com/_posts/2019-01-20-my-parents-are-flat-earthers.md

 and _those Flat-Earthers are not just trolling!_
 In the family,
-I have the reputation as the hyper-rational nerd, so I'll be challenged with some pre-prepared evidence.
+I have the reputation as the hyper-rational nerd, so when I visit, I'll be challenged with some pre-prepared evidence.
 One of Mum's favorites is [flightradar24.com](https://www.flightradar24.com/), a site which shows realtime flight paths.
 On a globe,